-Have you ever celebrated Midsummer?
+Have you ever celebrated the summer solstice?
 It’s a time to dance, be merry, and maybe even fall in love!

 Each year around 21 June, cultures throughout the Northern Hemisphere honour the summer solstice.
 This is Midsummer, the longest day and the shortest night of the year, when the sun reaches the highest point in the sky.
 Afterwards the hours of daylight grow shorter until the winter solstice in mid-December.